HowieHwong/TrustGPT/README.md

-Step 5: Click the binding link between table and the table created in storage Step 6: Click block **<em>get text</em>** and select the columns to store results and corresponding prompt after getting the text.
+Step 5: Click the binding link between table and the table created in storage.
+Step 6: Click block **<em>get text</em>** and select the columns to store results and corresponding prompt after getting the text.

 Optional operations: